Curriculum Vitae

 Teaching Experience

-Since 2000 I have developed and taught courses from introductory computer science to specialised international tutorials:
+Since 2000 I have developed and taught courses from introductory computer science to specialized international tutorials.

 Appointments Held